maping/java-helloworld-web-app/README.md

 ## 3. Create a Maven CI pipeline

 ## 4. Create a Maven CI&CD pipeline
+### 4.1 Install a Tomcat VM manually
+### 4.2 Install a Tomcat VM automatically（Infrastructure as Code）

 ## 5. Create a Self-Hosted VM CI pipeline